 Lapland is mostly located above the Arctic Circle, which gives the daylight a unique and distinctive tone all year long.
 The most remarkable effects of the northern location can be seen during midsummer and midwinter.
 The land of the midnight sun delivers natural lighting conditions, from the distinctive soft glow of the winter months, reflected and enhanced by the snow, to the brilliance of the 24-hour summer daylight.

 Lapland’s location above the Arctic Circle also means that during the winter season, there is a period of “Polar Night” when the sun remains under the horizon allowing hardly any daylight.
-This period lasts for a few weeks depending on location.
+This period lasts for a few weeks to several months depending on location.

 During this period called “Kaamos” in Finnish, the variance of day and night can still be clearly noted, but the amount of light is very limited.
 In practice, dusk begins before dawn turns into day, making the light conditions artistically interesting.
 The famous blue moment with different shades of purple can be utterly beautiful and something really special to catch on film.